jpverkamp/blog/content/programming/2012/2012-09-17-who-wants-to-win-the-lottery.md

 |    0     |    Yes     |        $4         |          $12          |      1 in 55      |

 But what does that actually tell you?
 Well, quite a lot actually.
-If you take the odds of each chance of winning and multiply it by the payoff (less $2/$4 for the ticket), that will give you the {{< wikipedia "expected value" >}} for that payoff.
+If you take the odds of each chance of winning and multiply it by the payoff (less $2/$4 for the ticket), that will give you the [[wiki:expected value]]() for that payoff.
 For example, if you only consider the Powerball, the expected value would be:

 {{< latex >}}(1/35)(2) + (34/35)(-2) \approx -1.88{{< /latex >}}